devleaks/cockpitdecks-docs/docs/Extending/Internals/Deck Internals.md

 ### Deck Type Button Block

-A Deck Type Button Block defines either a single button, or a group of similar buttons.
+A Deck Type Button Block defines either a single button, or a group of identical buttons.
 For example, if a deck has a special, unique, «Escape» button, it can be defined alone in a Deck Type Button Block.
 Similarly, if a deck consist of a grid of regularly spaced 6 by 4 keys that are all the same, they can also be defined in a single Deck Type Button Block.

 #### Name